Questions for you:

 - When evaluating predictions, forecasts, or strategic plans, do you systematically track both hits and misses, or do you remember confirming examples whilst forgetting disconfirming ones?

-- Given vague strategic guidance (“focus on innovation,” “customer-centric approach”), could it be matched to any outcome after the fact, making it impossible to evaluate whether the strategy actually worked?
+- Are you given vague strategic guidance (“focus on innovation,” “customer-centric approach”), that could that be matched to any outcome after the fact, making it impossible to evaluate whether the advice actually worked?

 - When someone claims they “predicted” an outcome, do you check whether their prediction was specific and falsifiable, or could it be retroactively matched to multiple different outcomes?